akuefler/akuefler.github.io/pca_blog.md

 As we move to more complicated data sets, it will also be important to assess how much the data are spread along each axis (the variance).
 Knowing the variance captured by each PC will later let us decide if that dimension is worth keeping around.
 So we will also set aside a third subplot, ‘Variance by Component’ where this information will eventually be stored.
 Notice also that every subplot will contain a bit of data from every layer, so the ‘layers’ parameter for each one is simply the list “rot_layers” (with orig_data appended on for the first subplot).

-Looping through our list of layers, we can now perform PCA on each rotated dataset using pca/_disc’s _compute()_ function. _compute()_ is makes use of _doPCA()_ – an aptly named function for doing PCA – included in PyDSTool’s data analysis toolbox (imported as ‘da’).
+Looping through our list of layers, we can now perform PCA on each rotated dataset using _pca/_disc_’s _compute()_ function. _compute()_ makes use of _doPCA()_ – an aptly named function for doing PCA – included in PyDSTool’s data analysis toolbox (imported as ‘da’).
 You may also wish to create a pcaNode object directly with the python MDP package (which da imports).
 MDP includes a method for retrieving the data’s projection matrix, whose columns are the principal components we’re after.
-Another handy method defined for pcaNodes is simply named “d()”, which returns the list of eigenvalues corresponding to the principal components (which we can use to account for how much variance each new dimension explains).
+Another handy method defined for pcaNodes is simply named “_d()_”, which returns the list of eigenvalues corresponding to the principal components (which we can use to account for how much variance each new dimension explains).

 ```python
 #Create a pcaNode object.